rosacker/msds_498_insurance_loss_modeling/synthetic_data_creation/README.md

 - [x] Rebalance relationship between risk scores
 - [x] Add process to determine vehicle preference for each driver
 - [ ] Add process for a household buying cars
-- [ ] Add process for a household selling cars
+- [ ] Add process for a household selling/losing cars
 - [ ] Add process for determining how many miles each person drives
 - [x] Confirm spouse age process is working right
+- [x] Add process for agging vehicles
-- [ ] Add process for agging vehicles
+- [ ] Add process for populating years own at new business time
 - [ ] Add more vehicle options
-- [ ] Add process for determining which vehicle is driven
 - [ ] Add process for household picking insurance coverages
 - [ ] Add "insurance coverage at the time" to claims data
 - [ ] Write coverage specific logic for determining when claims occur
 - [ ] Build way to export data to Weights & Bias
 - [ ] Build way to export data at multiple levels (household, vehicle, all claims, etc)
-- [ ] Fix apparent defect with some "other vehicle" claims not coming through.
 - [ ] Write metadata on all fields
 - [ ] Run code profiler and figure out if anything is running too much